TheRizz/cpsc323/README.md

 1. run syntacticalanaysis.py
 2. select the input file containing code
 3. look at output file named outputSA.txt for results
+4. symbol table included in the output results in outputSA

 SAinput.txt is an example of an input